English for Academic Purposes (EAP)

 EAP 1046.
 Independent Study.
 1-4 Credits.

 Individualized instruction in specific skill areas.
 Program director approval required.
 Credit for this course cannot be applied toward a degree.

 EAP 6000.
 Academic Communication.
 3 Credits.

-Acclimation to the communicative expectations of graduate school through developing listening and note-taking skills, expanding communicative vocabulary, leading and participating in class discussions, and preparing and delivering informal and formal presentations.
+Acclimation to the oral communication expectations of graduate school through developing listening and note-taking skills, expanding communicative vocabulary, leading and participating in class discussions, and preparing and delivering informal and formal presentations.
+Classroom activities directed toward scholarly and professional communication in students' fields of study whenever possible.
 Credit does not apply to any degree or certificate offered by GW.

 EAP 6110.
 Academic Writing and Research for International Graduate Students I. 3 Credits.